 How a partnership works

-A partnership is a business owned by 2 or more people, corporations, trust or partnerships (yes, partnerships can join to form another partnership).
+A partnership is a business owned by two or more people, corporations, trust or partnerships (yes, partnerships can join to form another partnership).
 All owners split control of the business — and share its profits and losses.
 There are several different types of partnerships:

 - General partnership.
 All owners manage the business together and split the profits and losses.
 They’re legally liable for all debts and legal actions taken against the business.